 VI

-As Donald Davis has noted, the etymology of jurisdiction is highly useful for understanding ‘the critical and creative role to be played by other claims to speak the law’.
+As Donald Davis has noted, the etymology of jurisdiction is useful for understanding ‘the critical and creative role to be played by other claims to speak the law’.
 This article has used this heuristic precisely in order to highlight — indeed, insist upon — the interpretative and communicative aspects of jurisdiction insofar as it was asserted in late medieval England.
 The disputes at Dunwich during the fifteenth century help to illuminate the complex ways in which these aspects took shape over the course of the Middle Ages; and though the proximate cause of these particular conflicts lay in a highly unusual set of environmental conditions, they were in many other ways completely typical of other contemporary jurisdictional disputes.

 It is worth noting that after the great dispute of the 1460s was settled by royal fiat, neither the burgesses of Dunwich nor the lordship of Blythburgh in fact gained lasting supremacy on this stretch of the Suffolk coast.
 Oddly enough, it was a third place that eventually triumphed: by the end of the fifteenth century, the previously insignificant settlement of Southwold had grown into a substantial port.
 A royal manor lying on a shingle beach to the north of Walberswick and thus unaffected by the silting-up of the harbour to the south, it was attracting enough trade by the 1480s that the Dunwich burgesses, once again, attempted aggressively to assert their monopoly over shipping tolls in the locality.
 Typically, the move backfired spectacularly.
 Crown-appointed mediators found that the inhabitants of Southwold owed nothing to Dunwich.